Los Angeles Dodgers minor league players: Adam Serwinowski

 Adam Serwinowski (born June 7, 2004) is an American professional baseball pitcher in the Los Angeles Dodgers organization.

 Serwinowski attended Eastside High School in Taylors, South Carolina.
 He was selected by the Cincinnati Reds in the 15th round of the 2022 Major League Baseball draft.

 Serwinowski spent his first two professional seasons in 2022 and 2023 with the Arizona Complex League Reds.
 He pitched 2024 with the Daytona Tortugas (25 stats, 3.78 ERA) and started 2025 with the Dayton Dragons, where he made 17 starts with a 4.84 ERA.

 On July 31, 2025, Serwinowski was acquired by the Los Angeles Dodgers in a three-team trade with the Reds and Tampa Bay Rays.
 The Dodgers assigned him to the Great Lakes Loons, where he made six starts with a 4–0 record and 1.83 ERA.

-Mike Sirota

-Michael Joseph Sirota (born June 16, 2003) is an American professional baseball outfielder in the Los Angeles Dodgers organization.
-He played college baseball for the Northeastern Huskies.

-Sirota grew up in the Broad Channel neighborhood of Queens, New York City and attended the Gunnery School in Washington, Connecticut.
-He was selected in the 16th round of the 2021 Major League Baseball draft by the Los Angeles Dodgers, but he opted not to sign with the team and instead play college baseball at Northeastern University.

-Sirota started 37 games during his freshman season with Northeastern and batted .326 with 20 RBIs.
-He was named first team All-Colonial Athletic Association (CAA) and a third-team All-American by the American Baseball Coaches Association after hitting .346 with 18 home runs, 54 RBIs, and scoring a school-record 73 runs.
-Sirota batted .298 with seven home runs as a junior.
-In 2022, he played collegiate summer baseball with the Brewster Whitecaps and Hyannis Harbor Hawks of the Cape Cod Baseball League, returning to Hyannis in 2023.

-Sirota was selected in the third round of the 2024 Major League Baseball draft by the Cincinnati Reds.
-He signed for $863,300.
-On January 6, 2025, the Reds traded Sirota and a competitive balance pick in the 2025 MLB draft to the Los Angeles Dodgers in exchange for Gavin Lux.
-The Dodgers assigned him to the Class-A Rancho Cucamonga Quakes to begin the 2025 season.
-In 24 games, he batted .354 with seven home runs and 24 RBI.
-Sirota was promoted to the Great Lakes Loons on May 13.
-In 35 games for the Loons, he batted .316 with six homers and 30 RBI.
-He injured his knee on a slide on July 5 and spent the rest of the season on the injured list.

-Sirota is the great-nephew of Hall of Fame pitcher Whitey Ford.
+He was promoted to the Double-A Tulsa Drillers for 2026, where he was 9–6 with a 5.31 ERA in 26 starts and struck out 150.